Kalshi Fees Explained: The Real Cost Per Trade

 3. Favor Settlement Over Early Exit

 Every time you sell a position before settlement, you pay an additional $0.02 per contract.
-If your model says a trade is good, and the event has not resolved yet, think carefully before selling just to lock in a few cents of profit.
+If your model says a trade is good, and the event hasn’t resolved yet, think carefully before selling just to lock in a few cents of profit.
 Sometimes the better play is to let it ride to settlement and avoid the exit fee entirely.

 That said, there are absolutely situations where taking profit early is correct — particularly when your edge has evaporated or the risk-reward has shifted.
-The point is not to never sell, but to factor the exit fee into your decision.
+The point isn’t to never sell, but to factor the exit fee into your decision.
 A 3-cent profit on a sell is really a 1-cent profit after fees.
 Is that worth it, or would you rather hold for the full payout?

 4. Size Up on High-Conviction Trades

 Fees are a fixed cost per contract, not a percentage.
 This means they hurt small trades disproportionately.
 If you have a genuine 15-cent edge, trading 10 contracts versus 50 contracts costs you the same percentage in fees but gives you five times the dollar profit.
 Concentrating your capital on your best opportunities — rather than spreading it thin across marginal trades — is one of the most effective ways to improve net returns.
+The Kelly criterion provides a mathematical framework for sizing up on high-edge trades.

 5. Track Your Fee Spend Religiously